Call now in confidence immediate help & advice 24/7

 The most common addictions in young people are to cannabis, codeine, alcohol, cocaine and ecstasy.
 [14]

 Studies show that the sooner addiction is treated, the more likely individuals are to recover.
-This is especially important in young people, when increased substance use is linked to both impaired cognitive function and higher mortality rates.
+This is especially important in young people, when increased drug and alcohol use is linked to both impaired cognitive function and higher mortality rates.
 [15]

 By getting help at a young age, teenagers can help themselves move forward into adulthood without the repeating patterns of addiction and dependency.